jfdev001/PlasmaCellDiff/README.md

 ## Progress Meeting 3 (2023-10-06)

 * [] Figure S1
-    * Nullcline analysis (Ch.
+    * [X] Nullcline analysis (Ch.
 8 Cell and Ch.2 JuliaNLD)
         * BCR signaling might be increased or decreased by modulating the magnitude of the gaussian peak
-    *
+    * [] Bifurcation/hysteresis plots
+        * BCR ?= bcr0, so vary this and then change $\lambda_b$ and $sigma_b$,
+        degradation and transcription parameters, respectively.
 * [] Figure 2
 * [] FIgure 3